quicwg/datagram/draft-pauly-quic-datagram.md

 When an application sends an unreliable datagram over a QUIC connection, QUIC will generate a new DATAGRAM frame and send it in the first available packet.
-This frame SHOULD NOT be delayed by anything other than the congestion controller, but MAY be coalesced with other frames.
+This frame SHOULD be sent as soon as possible, and MAY be coalesced with other frames.

 When a QUIC endpoint receives a valid DATAGRAM frame, it SHOULD deliver the data to the application immediately, as long as it is able to process the frame